shellygr/ECFStaticChecker/README.md

   - `DAO/OriginalExampleBasicLock` and `DAO/OriginalExampleBasicLockBroken` - the fix based on Figure 5 and a mutation that breaks the fix and makes it non-ECF.
   - `DAO/OriginalExampleMonotoneLock` and `DAO/OriginalExampleMonotoneLockBroken` - a fix based on increasing counter lock and a mutation that break the fix and makes it non-ECF.
      The corrected code can be proven using a callback invariant as shown in Section 6.
 Note, however, that the implementation given in this artifact cannot express the callback invariant that proves the fix correct, since it cannot refer to local variables of a method.
 - An example illustrating the special revert handling described in Appendix A: `DAO/OriginalExampleJustifyRevertsInSuffix`.
-In this example, `withdraw_with_inv_assumed` is ECF, but `withdraw` cannot be proven ECF without applying the technique described in Appendix A. The output of the tool shows that the right movement check succeeds, that is thanks to implementing it.
+In this example, `withdraw_with_inv_assumed` is ECF, but `withdraw` cannot be proven ECF without applying the technique described in Appendix A.
+The output of the tool shows that the right movement check succeeds, since it implements the technique in Appendix A.

 Each one of the subdirectories in `~/ecf/MiniBenchmarks` contains a runner script `run.sh` to run the example with the tool, and an `expected.json` file that can be used to compare the actual results to expected results.